-Bloomsday 2019 is almost upon us.
+Bloomsday 2022 is upon us.
 How will you be celebrating June 16?
-Will it be as wild and busy as St Patrick's Day?
+Will it be as wild and busy as St. Patrick's Day?

 As those who would be led along the way to spring will parade the streets of magic cities across the planet on Saint Patrick's Day, followers of Leopold Bloom perambulate about imaginary Dublin landscapes, in cities across the planet, in anticipation of the great bloom, the summer solstice that comes a few days later.

 Joyce put a baby blue cover on the first edition of "Ulysses," with white lettering, to match the colors of the Greek flag.
 The imagery of new republics, free of monarchs, includes romantic symbols of suns bursting into full glory as in the summer.

 Patrick Pearse (Joyce's Irish teacher for two years) immortalized the association of republican freedom and summer in the line, "Anois ar theacht an tsamhraidh."